 Pressurized filtration systems will mean that you won’t need to empty and clean your tank as often as you would if you had a suction filtration unit.
 But once again you’ll spend more money upfront for this option.
 Suction filtration systems don’t work as efficiently which means you may spend more time vacuuming and cleaning your unit.

-Now that you know all about swim spa temperatures, download a free swim spa buyer’s guide to learn more about our models, or visit us at our London swim spa store.
+Now that you know all about swim spa temperatures, download a free swim spa buyer’s guide below to learn more about our models, or visit us at our London swim spa store.